Kadantte/kyoko-1/README.md

 Random Anime Quotes <br/>
 Link : https://api.rei.my.id/api/quotes <br/>
-Note : you can use https but if something error with the certificate i recommend to use http insted
+Note : you can use https but if something error with the certificate i recommend to use http instead
 ```bash
 {
     quote: "Just because I've gotten weaker, it doesn't mean that you've gotten stronger, right?",